 Although Kafue does not pretend to match up in terms of wildlife, it is a magical place for those wanting to get off the beaten track.
 There are few visitors in the 22,000 square kilometres and some lovely lodges.
 Most people fly-in to the camp/lodge within the park and enjoy guided safaris on foot, by boat and in 4x4.
 You can also drive-in to the park but in our experience you might not get the same level of expertise and knowledge of the local flora and fauna this way.

-Kafue is at the forefront of conservation efforts in Zambia and has been very successful at increasing its wildlife with a 487% increase in recent years.
+Kafue is at the forefront of conservation efforts in Zambia and has been very successful at increasing its wildlife in recent years.

 The Busanga Plains in the north-west is the most famous region of the park - a plateau studded channels fed by the Lufupa River.
-The plains are home to Kafue's best wildlife with cheetah, lion and wild dog all here.
+The plains are home to Kafue's most prolific wildlife with the chance to see cheetah, lion and wild dog all here.

 There are quite a few bushcamps to choose from although many of our clients stay at the Wilderness camps Busanga and Shumba bushcamps.